bkw777/WP-2_IC-Card/README.md

 There are 2 options for writing to the ROM card.

-Regardless which option is used, also move the write-enable switch to the unlocked position,
+Regardless which option is used, also move the write-enable switch on the card to the unlocked position,
 or bridge the /WE solder-jumper if no switch installed.

 When not writing, move the write-enable switch to the locked position,